6 Steps to Discover Your True Self

 2. Realize who you truly are, not who you want to be.

-I know you already have a set idea of who you desperately want to be, but it might not be who you were designed to be; this is why knowing who you really are is so important.
+I know you already have a set idea of who you desperately want to be, but it might not be who you were designed to be.
 When you know who you are, you will finally see where you and your specific gifts fit into the bigger picture.

 And although there are many points along your journey to help you discover yourself, the best way to begin is to take a personality test and the StrengthsFinder test.
 (If it’s been five or more years since you’ve completed either of these, take them again.)
 No, these self-evaluations aren’t perfect, but they do pinpoint your top areas of strengths, so you can focus on the change you were meant to bring into the world.